petrasvestartas/compas_wood/backend/docs/joint_parameters.md

 ## Joint Parameters: Type, Divisions, Double

-Three parameters are used per joint type in one continuous array, meaning only one joint type can be used or other joint type wil used the same parameters.
+Three parameters are used per joint type in one continuous array, meaning only one joint type can be used or other joint type will used the same parameters.

 ```cpp